braughtg/test-pretext/README.md

 ## Terminology

-Use standard preTeXt terminology when refering to elements in the text.
+Use standard preTeXt terminology when refering to content in the text.
 For example:
 - Chapter
 - Section
 - Exercises